Understanding Why Alimony is Awarded

-If you’re in the process of filing for divorce, you may be ordered to pay alimony.
-Alimony is not awarded in every divorce case, as it depends on the financial circumstances of both parties.
-Even if alimony is awarded, it most likely won’t have to be paid out forever.
-Whether you’re the individual looking for alimony, or one who may be ordered to pay it, here is a brief overview on alimony and what you can expect either on the paying or the receiving end.
+Financial support is not awarded in every divorce case, as it depends on the financial circumstances of both parties.
+If the court awards financial support, it most likely won’t have to be paid out forever.
+Here is a brief overview of alimony and what you can expect either on the paying or the receiving end.

 Part of this reasoning is that because one spouse may have opted to forego a career in order the care for children, she or he may need time to develop a skill that can provide a self-sustaining income.
 Another reason is to provide the spouse with the same lifestyle he or she became accustomed to during the marriage.

 While child support is calculated according to certain guidelines established by the state, courts have more discretion when determining how much to award in spousal support.
 However, most states follow the Uniform Marriage and Divorce Act, which recommends the court consider the following when determining the amounts to be awarded:

-- The spouse’s income and employment opportunity.
+- The spouse’s income and employment opportunity

-- The couple’s standard of living before the divorce.
+- The couple’s standard of living before the divorce

-- How long the couple was married.
+- How long the couple was married

-- Misconduct during the marriage, such as abuse or adultery.
+- Misconduct during the marriage, such as abuse or adultery

-- The needs of any children in the marriage at both the time of the divorce and in consideration of the future.
+- The needs of any children in the marriage at both the time of the divorce and in consideration of the future

-Many times, people think of alimony as a payment made by the husband to the wife, but that’s not always the case.
+Many times, people think of spousal maintenance as a payment made by the husband to the wife, but that’s not always the case.
 Many times men take time off from their career to raise the children because the wife has the better paying job.
 If this is your situation, you may be able to collect alimony while you’re preparing yourself for re-entry into the workforce.